Disability proves no barrier for 12-year-old Kelowna sit skier - Lake Country Calendar

-For most people, the sensation of wind rushing through their air is often taken for granted.
+For most people, the sensation of wind rushing through their hair is often taken for granted.

 However, for people who rely on a wheelchair to live, the simple pleasure of such a common experience can be life changing.